-1. Aims
+Aims

-This policy aims to ensure:
+This policy aims to:

-That children access a broad and balanced curriculum that gives them the broad range of knowl edge and skills needed for good progress through school and life

-- Quality and consistency in teaching and learning so that every child makes good progress and no child gets left behind - □ Close partnership working between practitioners and with parents and/or carers - □ Every child is included and supported through equality of opportunity and anti-discriminatory practice
+- That children access a broad and balanced curriculum that gives them the broad range of knowledge and skills needed for good progress through school and life- unlocking potential in - Quality and consistency in teaching and learning so that every child makes good progress and no child gets left behind- unlocking potential in all. - Close partnership working between practitioners and with parents and/or carers- empowering a community of hope. - Every child is included and supported through equality of opportunity and anti-discriminatory practice- unlocking potential in all and empowering a community of hope.